vmasich/ulook/README.md

 - Another optimization should be implemented in the Data Store.
-Current internal structure is flat, so buckets are in the same level, the optimized implementation will use hierarchical structure with nested buckets, following the Domain Names shema.
+Current internal structure is flat, so buckets are in the same level, the optimized implementation will use hierarchical structure with nested buckets, following the Domain Names schema.
 It will speed up the lookups.

+- To address pp. 3 in the problem statement, the REST API supports bulk URL updates.
+However 5000 URL a day  sounds too little - may be 5000 per request?